 Kormákur told me how he’d already studied hypothermia for his 2012 movie, The Deep, which tells the story of how an Icelandic fisherman survived six hours in 5°C water after his fishing vessel capsized.

 He had countless conversations with people who’d climbed Everest.
-Perhaps most poignant was that with the widow of one of the film’s main characters New Zealander Rob Hall, Jan Arnold, who was pregnant at home while her husband was stranded on Everest.
+Perhaps the most poignant of these was with Jan Arnold, the widow of one of the film’s main characters, New Zealander Rob Hall.
+Jan was pregnant at home while her husband was stranded on Everest.

-If a person were spirited from ground level atop Everest – the cruising altitude of a 747 – without supplementary oxygen, he or she will lose their wits, then consciousness within a few minutes and die soon after.
+If a person were spirited from ground level atop Everest—the cruising altitude of a 747—without supplementary oxygen, he or she will lose their wits, then consciousness, within a few minutes, and would die soon after.